jes/scamp-cpu/README.md

  - [ ] make some levers that sit on the case at the side of the cards to aid removal of the cards
  - [ ] build a hardware multiplication card (and maybe division?)
+ - [ ] build a hardware RNG
- - [ ] make the CompactFlash interface more reliable
+ - [x] make the CompactFlash interface more reliable

 #### Low-level software